Sajjad-Majdi/HadithYab/README.md

 This application is ready for production deployment behind a WSGI server like **Waitress** or **Gunicorn**.

-### Production Deployment

 - On Windows, use Waitress (installed via requirements.txt):

   ```powershell
   waitress-serve --listen=0.0.0.0:5000 flask_server:app
   ```

-## License

-This project is licensed under the Apache License 2.0.
-See the LICENSE file for details.